 It is confusing and misleading that states do not have to disclose billions of dollars of deferred maintenance costs and their share of unfunded Medicaid benefits.

 The SEC charged New Jersey, Illinois, and Kansas with securities fraud for misleading municipal bond investors about the funding status of their pensions.
-In the Illinois case the Commission's legal discussion pointed out “Issuers of municipal securities are responsible for the accuracy of their disclosure documents.
-Proper disclosure allows investors to understand and evaluate the financial health of the municipality in which they invest.”
+In the Illinois case, the Commission's legal discussion pointed out, “Issuers of municipal securities are responsible for the accuracy of their disclosure documents.
+Proper disclosure allows investors to understand and evaluate the financial health of the municipality where they invest.”

-State and local governments’ annual financial reports do not provide proper disclosure that allows investors to understand and evaluate the financial health of the municipalities in which they invest.
+State and local government’s annual financial reports do not provide proper disclosure that allows investors to understand and evaluate the financial health of the municipalities where they invest.

-The SEC has stated that “high quality, reliable financial statements form the bedrock of our U.S. capital markets.”
-Gensler’s background will be very valuable in addressing accounting fraud that exists in government financial statements.
+The SEC has stated that “high-quality, reliable financial statements form the bedrock of our U.S. capital markets.”
+Gensler’s background will be very valuable in addressing accounting fraud in government financial statements.
 In the wake of the Enron and WorldCom accounting fraud, such as not reporting massive liabilities, we must learn from past mistakes.

-If Gensler would like to “strengthen transparency and accountability in our markets,” as he stated during his hearing, then the SEC must take a closer look at the state and local government financial reports produced using the shoddy accounting practices dictated by the GASB.
-By doing so, he will be protecting not just the municipal bondholder, but the American taxpayers and citizens.
-Afterall, the municipal bond market is the lifeblood of state and local governments and serves as the most reliable fixed income for retirees and other investors.
+If Gensler wants to “strengthen transparency and accountability in our markets,” as he stated during his hearing, the SEC must examine the state and local government financial reports produced using the shoddy accounting practices dictated by the GASB.
+By doing so, Gensler will protect not just the municipal bondholder but also the American taxpayers and citizens.
+After all, the municipal bond market is the lifeblood of state and local governments and serves as the most reliable fixed income for retirees and other investors.